Caliphate (TV series): Plot

 Sulle and Kerima are interrogated by the Security Service.
 She gives up Ibbe's identity in an effort to save her sister Lisha.
 Kerima tries to commit suicide, and is taken to a mental health facility where she gets her hands on a cell phone and warns Ibbe that his cover may be blown.
 Calle goes to the school to bring Ibbe into custody, but Ibbe escapes.
 Kerima meets up with Ibbe and decides to participate in a new attack on a girls' concert.
 Kerima is to wear a suicide vest that is locked so that she cannot remove it once she puts it on.
 Ibbe convinces Kerima that he and Sulle are also part of the attack, and will be wearing similar suicide vests.
 Once at the concert, after putting on the suicide vest, Kerima texts Sulle; only to learn from that Ibbe had lied, and Sulle was not involved in Ibbe's plan at all.
-In the concert facility toilets, Kerima tries to remove the vest, but fails; so instead warns some of the attendees in there, who flee, and has a final exchange with a tearful Sulle over the phone.
+In the concert facility toilets, Kerima tries to remove the vest, but fails; so she instead warns some of the attendees in there, who flee, and has a final exchange with a tearful Sulle over the phone.
 The story ends when Ibbe detonates the bomb, killing her.